Clapping propulsion and thin vortex rings: a computational study of vortex dynamics, energy equivalence, and core potential energy: The flow field

-\item {{\it Primary reconnection phase}: In this phase (approximately 95 to 140 ms), the portion of the starting vortex tube attached to the top and bottom corners of the trailing edge comes in very close contact with the stopping vortex tube, initiating local vorticity cancellation.
+\item {{\it Primary reconnection phase}: In this phase (approximately 95--140 ms; $t/t_c \approx 1.2$--$1.8$), the portion of the starting vortex tube attached to the top and bottom corners of the trailing edge comes in very close contact with the stopping vortex tube, initiating local vorticity cancellation.
 This leads to a significant reduction in the size of the starting vortex tube (see figure \ref{fig:C_3D_IsoVort_Stat}(c)).
 Following this interaction, away from the corner regions, the starting and stopping vortex tubes reconnect to form vortex loops on the back, top, and bottom sides of the body.
 The vortex reconnection is discussed in detail by Melander {\it et al.}\cite{Melander89}, who numerically studied the cross-linking of two antiparallel vortex tubes.
 They observed that when the tubes come into close proximity, a bridging region forms in the contact zone, where vorticity reorients perpendicular to the original tube axes.
 While vorticity is locally annihilated in the contact region, the overall circulation in the bridging portion remains conserved.
-In the present clapping case, after reconnection, the wake evolves differently on the backside of the body compared to the sideways wake (top and bottom).
-We first discuss the vortex transformation in the backside wake.
-Here, the curved starting vortex tube reconnects with the vertical segment of the stopping vortex tube, forming a triangular vortex loop, as indicated by the dashed white line in the bottom-right inset of figure \ref{fig:C_3D_IsoVort_Stat}(c).
+In the present case, after reconnection, the wake evolves differently on the trailing-edge side of the body compared to the sideways wake on the top and bottom sides.
+On the trailing-edge side, the curved starting vortex tube reconnects with the vertical segment of the stopping vortex tube, forming a triangular vortex loop, as indicated by the dashed white line in the bottom-right inset of figure \ref{fig:C_3D_IsoVort_Stat}(c).
 For the two plates, the figure shows two triangular loops.
-In this figure, for clarity, the primary reconnection zone, $R_{Z|1}$, for one plate is marked with a white-filled circle.
-Note that $R_{Z|1}$ appears at both base corners of the triangular loops for each plate.
+In this figure, for clarity, the primary reconnection zone, $R_{Z|1}$, is marked with a white-filled circle only for one plate.
 At $R_{Z|1}$, a green iso-surface ($\omega_Z \approx 0$) indicates the bridging region formed during reconnection.
 In this portion, the vorticity is reoriented in the perpendicular ($Y$) direction from its original ($Z$) alignment in both the starting and stopping vortex tubes.
-Following Melander {\it et al.}\cite{Melander89}, we interpret that despite this reorientation, the vorticity strength appears to be largely conserved, as suggested by the finite thickness of the vortex tube in this region.
-Simultaneous with these backside wake transformations, in the sideways wake, the “U”-shaped starting vortex tube interacts with a sideways-oriented portion of the stopping vortex, leading to reconnection and the formation of a horseshoe vortex resembling an “$\Omega$” shape.
-To visualize this transformation, we include a top view of the vortex structure colored by $\omega_X$, see bottom-left inset of figure \ref{fig:C_3D_IsoVort_Stat}(c).
-In this figure, the dashed white line outlines the “$\Omega$” shape, and the white dot marks $R_{Z|1}$, present on both sides of the loop but shown on one side for clarity.
-Toward the end of this phase, despite the differing evolutions, both the $\Omega$ and triangular loops remain connected through a stretched filament of the starting vortex, as shown in figure \ref{fig:C_3D_IsoVort_Stat}(c).
-This stretching occurs at the top and bottom corners of the trailing edge, simultaneous to the formation of both loops.}
+Following Melander {\it et al.}\cite{Melander89}, we interpret that, despite this reorientation, the vorticity strength appears to be largely conserved.